Skip to Content

 A few protected larch trees hanging on to their golden needles in mid-October

-We hiked this trail in mid-October in 2021, well past larch season, but knew we had to add it to the list.
-We planned to return and timed it almost perfectly in September of 2022.
+We hiked this trail in mid-October one year, well past peak larch season in Banff, but knew we had to add it to the list.
+We returned the following year in September and timed it almost perfectly.
 The larches along Lake Agnes were still a bit green, but they were golden and glowing at the top of the Big Beehive.

 Golden Larch Trees at Big Beehive - Lake Louise Larch Hikes